Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Trajectory Moves and Topologies

 \paragraph{Intent Differences:} Although all intents share the same move vocabulary, they exhibit different interaction patterns (Table~\ref{tab:transposed_trajectory_dist}).
 Declarative sessions are most prone to retry-like behavior, with Repetition at about one-third of moves, consistent with agents re-issuing near-duplicate queries when evidence remains elusive.
 Reasoning sessions, in contrast, sustain the highest pivoting (Exploration near 48\%) with lower retrying, suggesting a broader search over sub-questions.
 Procedural sessions more often combine pivots with subsequent constraint tightening, aligning with an ``explore then refine'' workflow in step-by-step tasks.

 \paragraph{Stability as a Diagnostic:} Table~\ref{tab:trajectory_stats} reveals a stability spectrum.
 Repetition largely preserves retrieved results (Result Overlap $\sim$78\%), whereas Exploration induces major evidence turnover (Result Overlap $\sim$7\%).
 Specialization and Generalization fall between these extremes, typically preserving part of the retrieved context while steering the query.
-This suggests that sustained high-stability runs, especially Repetition, signal stagnation, whereas Exploration and Specialization more often accompany evidence-seeking progress.
+This suggests that sustained high-stability runs, especially Repetition, can serve as diagnostic markers of retry-like behavior, whereas Exploration and Specialization more often coincide with evidence turnover.
 Figure~\ref{fig:case_declarative_loop} illustrates the contrast in a real session.
 The agent briefly generalizes and then immediately re-specializes (Q1$\to$Q2$\to$Q3), and the interaction then transitions into a high-stability retry loop (Q3--Q8) where the intent remains largely unchanged despite minor wording edits.
 This example helps explain why Repetition is prominent in Declarative tasks and highlights an intervention point.
-Detecting such loops can trigger a strategy switch (e.g., to Exploration) to break the cycle.
-We connect these regimes to evidence reuse signals (e.g., term adoption) in Section~\ref{subsec:rq4_ctar}.
+Detecting such loops could support future tests of strategy-switching policies (e.g., to Exploration) to break the cycle.
+We connect these regimes to evidence traceability signals, such as term adoption, in Section~\ref{subsec:rq4_ctar}.

 \paragraph{Pacing Implications:} Move types also differ in end-to-end pacing between requests (Table~\ref{tab:trajectory_stats}).
 Exploration is slower (median of 14.0s) than minor reformulations such as Repetition (6.0s), consistent with facet pivots inducing larger evidence turnover and higher processing cost.
-This makes strategy selection consequential, when pivots are expensive, agents may default to cheaper local edits unless they learn when refinement is no longer productive.
+This makes strategy selection consequential.
+When pivots are expensive, agents may default to cheaper local edits, which motivates future tests of when local refinement should be replaced by a different move.
 Although explicit broadening is rare, it is often followed by re-specialization in the transition dynamics (Section~\ref{subsec:temporal_dynamics}), consistent with broadening acting as a brief reset rather than sustained re-planning.